open-contracting/standard/standard/standard.md

 publisher wishes or needs to publish as part of their procurement process.

-**Example Contracting Record** (coming soon)

 The contracting record should ideally be available compiled, on-line and as a download-able set of records.
-However, at the minimum, the a collection of links to the contracting revisions should be available.
+However, at the minimum, the a collection of links to the contracting releases should be available.

 Many public procurements take place under framework agreements, or standing arrangements.
 These help facilitate routine purchasing.